TimHanewich/Power-Platform-Assets/Demos/WebhookTrigger/readme.md

 This is a webhook service that serves to demonstrate the use of Power Platform's custom connector's actions & triggers against a fictitious public safety alert system.

+## Completed Resources
+- The Swagger definition for the completed connector can be found [here](./Public-Safety-Alerts.swagger.json).
+To import this definition as a custom connector and start using it right away in Power Apps and Power Automate, simply navigate to **Custom Connectors** in Power Automate, click on **New custom connector** at the top, and select **Import an OpenAPI file**, and then select [this file](./Public-Safety-Alerts.swagger.json), like [how this image shows](https://i.imgur.com/cNFkzYs.png).

 ## Endpoint Services, Documented
 The [Azure Functions-based API](./src/api/) has several endpoints that are described below.
 Please note that the endpoints provided below are **live**.
 You are welcome to use them for testing purposes.
 Please do not abuse them.